Breed: French Bulldog

 Energy Level: Medium

-Behavioral Issues: Firmly believes he is the king of the world and unfortunately for him, he is not.
+Behavioral Issues: He firmly believes he is the king of the world.
 He will require firm leadership from an experienced owner to set and maintain boundaries.

 Isaac came to us with some behavior issues that have been corrected.
-He may have been under the mistaken impression that he was the boss in his previous life, but we reminded him he is not.
-He had bitten previous owners and we have worked diligently to correct this behavior.
+He may have been under the mistaken impression that he was the boss in his previous life and had his former owners under his paw, but we reminded him he is not in fact in charge of us and he does what we say.
+He did bite his previous owners, but we have worked diligently to correct this behavior.
+He has not attempted to bite in his foster home as he understands the hierarchy of the house and he's not on top.
 His future owners will need to set and maintain firm boundaries and not be afraid to correct undesirable behavior.
-Although he is VERY food motivated, his tendency to guard food makes treats a less than ideal reward.
-Luckily, Isaac responds really well to positive reinforcement - just some pets, scratches and an enthusiastic "good boy" work better than treats.
-He really does enjoy being a good boy!
-He does have an aggressive-looking response to you closing the crate door, but again, a firm, consistent and confident response is all that is needed.
+Isaac responds really well to positive reinforcement - just some pets, scratches, and an enthusiastic "good boy" work better than treats which makes enforcing good behavior easy.
+He really does enjoy being a good boy and with time and patience he will not need gentle reminders to be one

 While in foster care, all our dogs are thoroughly vetted.
 Any discovered medical issues will be disclosed above.
 Our Lucky Bulldogs (and their smushie-faced buddies) are cleared by their vet for adoption prior to us accepting applications.
 All our dogs will be up to date on Rabies & DHPP vaccinations, up to date on Heartworm preventative after a negative Heartworm test, and spayed or neutered prior to being adopted out to their forever homes.
 Often times, our dogs are given dentals and sometimes nare-widening surgery if needed while under anesthesia.
 All surgical and medical history we have will be shared with adopters.
 Further details can be discussed with the foster volunteer during the phone interview for the applications that are chosen to proceed to the phone interview part of the adoption process.